labdmitriy/inside_airbnb_london/README.md

 ## Prerequisites
 Code is reproducible with altair version 3.3.0

-## Notes
-Table of Contents links are not working on GitHub repository directly, they can be used after cloning repository locally or displaying Jupyter notebook via [Jupyter NBViewer service](https://nbviewer.jupyter.org/github/labdmitriy/inside_airbnb_london/blob/master/Inside_Airbnb_London.ipynb)

 ## File structure
 - Inside_Airbnb_London.ipynb
     - Jupyter notebook with fully reproducible code for analysis